 • Expunge the charge from your record.
 Criminal convictions on your record can create long term challenges.
 For instance, if or when you get arrested again for DUI or some other crime, after you’ve been convicted once already, you can face far more stringent penalties, per CVC 23152.

-If you’re wondering whether a plea deal might make sense for you, an experienced Los Angeles DUI lawyer at the Kraut Law Group can help.
+If you’re wondering whether a plea deal might make sense for you, an experienced Los Angeles DUI lawyer at the Kraut Criminal & DUI Lawyers can help.
 As a former prosecutor, attorney Kraut has an extensive knowledge of applicable California law, and he has also cultivated strategic relationships with local judges and prosecutors.

-Contact the Kraut Law Group today to schedule a free consultation regarding your case.
+Contact the Kraut Criminal & DUI Lawyers today to schedule a free consultation regarding your case.